prajaysingh/EKS-projects/ingress-alb-http-https-diff-paths/README.md

 1) HTTP:80 Listener:

-          Any request here on the host httpd.prajaysilwal.com and path (any) will be redirected to HTTPS:443 on host httpd.prajaysilwal.com and path index.html.
+       a) Any request here on the host httpd.prajaysilwal.com and path (any) will be redirected to HTTPS:443 on host httpd.prajaysilwal.com and path index.html.
 Redirect to 2 a)

 2) HTTPS:443 Listener: